wgibson17/Cjs-barber-shop-website/README.md

 but will resereach for the future.

 To do list:
-Positioning of items
+Positioning of items,
-Larger icons
+Larger icons,
-mobile compatability
+mobile compatability,
+Instagram/Facebook feed <-- important